mattwparas/steel/docs/src/builtins/steel_base.md

 │
 1 │ (second '())
 │  ^^^^^^ second: index out of bounds - list did not have an element in the second position: []
+### **set-tls!**
+Set the value in the the thread local storage.
+Only this thread will see the updates associated with this TLS.
 ### **split-many**
 Splits a string given a separator pattern into a list of strings.